vernonclarke/SPNfinal/README.md

 This line should be the only one that it is necessary to change in order to execute the R code.

-### Virtual Environments
+## Virtual Environments

-There is a yaml environment file ('environment.yml') that is set to work with NEURON 8.2.1 and python 3.9.16 (name 'neuron').
+The `environment.yml` file is configured for NEURON 8.2.1 and Python 3.9.16.
+Use this file to create a consistent environment for running the models.

 In brief: